Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Desktop Wallpaper Policy/README.md

 ---

-## 5. 🔄 Applying Group Policy Updates
+## 🔄 5.
+Applying Group Policy Updates

-To ensure that the Desktop Wallpaper Policy is applied correctly across all systems, run gpupdate to refresh the policies and apply any recent changes.
+Following the GPO configuration, I executed `gpupdate /force` on the client machines.
+This successfully refreshed the policy, and upon the next user logon, the corporate wallpaper was applied as intended, confirming the policy was active and functioning correctly.

 📸 **Applying Group Policy Updates on `AD-Win11-01`**